Neutrino Index Token (XTN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neutrino Index Token Historical Price

-According to the latest data gathered on Neutrino Index Token live price page, the current price of Neutrino Index Token is 0.02653833USD.
-The circulating supply of Neutrino Index Token(XTN) is 96.46M XTN , giving it a market capitalization of $2.56M.
+According to the latest data gathered on Neutrino Index Token live price page, the current price of Neutrino Index Token is 0.02759457USD.
+The circulating supply of Neutrino Index Token(XTN) is 96.91M XTN , giving it a market capitalization of $2.67M.

 The Neutrino Index Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XTN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.